hunbalkhan/BookKeeper/README.md

 ---

-## Screenshots
+## 💡 Functional Highlights

-### 1. Home Menu
+### 1. Transaction Flow Overview
-Shows the main menu with options to navigate through the program.
+Demonstrates the full journey — from adding a deposit or payment to seeing it appear instantly in the ledger and saved in transactions.csv.

 ![Home Menu Screenshot](screenshots/home_menu.png)